 From psychological issues like anxiety and depression, to mastering peak states for business performance, to relationship coaching between partners.
 I am dedicated to helping in the coaching field and honored to play that role in so many people’s lives.

-Now offering Toronto life coaching and performance coaching sessions in 2019.
+Now offering Toronto life coaching and performance coaching sessions in 2020 and 2021.